Learn our story, from the beginning and into the future.

 Our goal has been to build and grow with the needs of our community, providing service to anyone that may need assistance with the respect to the financial and special needs that sometime arise with the death of a loved one.

 As our community grows around us, we endeavor to do the same.
 In 2008, upon realizing that our community needed a local crematory, we established our on-site cremation center.
 With that expansion, all of your services are handled and managed by our trained staff, and your loved one never leaves our care.
-Our commitment to you is backed by our Cremation with Confidence guarantee.

 Our desire is to stay locally owned and family based so that we serve all the needs of our community where we worship, play and live.